tjh/tjh.github.io/_posts/2010-06-29-ppl-day-15b-classes-part-2.markdown

 tags: []

-redirects:
-- /2010/06/29/ppl-day-15b-classes-part-2/

 redirect_from:
 - /2010/06/29/ppl-day-15b-classes-part-2/

 ---
 _This is part of the Peer Pressure Learning 30 series.
-Jump to [my introduction to the experiment](http://timharvey.net/2010/06/11/peer-pressure-learning-experiment/) if you haven't been following along._
+Jump to [my introduction to the experiment](/2010/06/11/peer-pressure-learning-experiment/) if you haven't been following along._

 Ok, it's a day late, but I'm back on the wagon.
 It's really day 16, but I'll get back to that in a few moments.
 I need to play catch up first!